-Level 2 Assessment - A very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Level 2 Assessment -A very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

 During the period covered by this report we had below noted violations of drinking water regulations.
-No Violations Occurred in the Calendar Year of 2017
+No Violations Occurred in the Calendar Year of 2018

 Our water system tested a minimum of 20 samples per month in accordance with the Total Coliform Rule for microbiological contaminants.
+With the microbiological samples collected, the water system collects disinfectant residuals to ensure control of microbial growth.